mjb3/Discuit.jl/docs/src/examples.md

 ?DiscuitModel
 ```

-We begin by defining a rate function.
+Next we define a rate function.
 The first example is a simple Kermack-McKendrick model and the event rates for infection and recovery respectively are given by:

 $r_1 = \theta_1 SI$